Emon04/School-Billing-System-for-Administration/README.md

 Bluit with C programming and The software name is Code-Blocks

 #References
 i.Programming contest Data structure & Algorithm by Md.
-Mahabubul Hassan.<br/>
+Mahabubul Hassan<br/>
-ii.Data structure with lab by Seymour Lipschutz.<br/>
+ii.Data structure with lab by Seymour Lipschutz<br/>
 iii.
-Structure and File handling basic from (www.tutorialspoint.com).<br/>
+Structure and File handling basic from (www.tutorialspoint.com)<br/>
 iv.
-Computer programming with Tamim Shahriar Shubin.
+Computer programming with Tamim Shahriar Shubin